jochenvdv/youdontneedservers.com/content/glossary/platform-as-a-service.md

 ---
-title: Platform as a Service
+title: Platform as a Service (PaaS)
 definition: >-
   High level development platforms that provide an integrated environment for deploying your applications to, removing the need to configure operating